Zahab163/Zahab163/README.md

-Absolutely, Zahabia!
-Here's a polished and professional **"About" section** you can use for your GitHub profile.
-It reflects your unique blend of skills in digital marketing, data science, and creative tech:

----

 ##  About Me

 Hi, I'm Zahabia — a curious mind at the intersection of **data, design, and digital strategy**.
 With a background in **Pre-Medical Sciences** and a degree in **Darse Nizami**, I bring a unique blend of analytical thinking and deep-rooted discipline to everything I do.